-- 5.117 The management system should include a process and procedures for optimizing work processes and these should be applied before and throughout each stage in facility development, in an iterative, systematic and transparent manner.
-Optimizing waste management work processes should include the following, as appropriate: - (a) For the production of waste packages: providing guidance and training to waste generators on the waste acceptance criteria at the relevant radioactive waste disposal facility as early as possible; - (b) For site characterization: maximizing understanding of baseline conditions and knowledge drawn from non-invasive investigations of a site, in addition to the use of selective and justified invasive methods such as borehole investigations; - (c) For environmental impact assessment: minimizing disturbance of the environment; - (d) For facility design: coordinating the interaction between the activities and teams involved in facility design, site characterization and safety case development; - (e) For construction: selecting techniques and equipment that will minimize disturbance to the site, including the host geological formation, especially close to major discontinuities and zones of structural weakness;
+5.1165.117 The management system should include a process and procedures for optimizing work processes and these should be applied before and throughout each stage in facility development, operation and decommissioning or closure, as appropriatein an iterative, systematic and transparent manner.
+Optimizing waste management work processes should include the following, as appropriate:

-- (f) For operation of storage facilities and disposal facilities: emplacing waste packages intact and without significant damage and in accordance with any waste emplacement strategy included in the safety case for the facility. - (g) For operation and closure of a disposal facility: emplacing backfill and installing seals at the correct densities so that they should achieve the intended hydraulic conductivities and at the necessary locations in accordance with the design requirements; installing the cap over a near surface disposal facility so as to minimize the flow of water to the waste; - (h) For the post-closure period: arranging for archiving of relevant materials and information.
+- (a) For the production of waste packages: providing guidance and training to waste generators on the waste acceptance criteria at the relevant radioactive waste disposal facility as early as possible; - (b) For site characterization: maximizing understanding of baseline conditions and the knowledge drawn from non-invasive investigations of a site, in addition to the use of selective and justified invasive methods such as borehole investigations; - (c) For environmental impact assessment: minimizing disturbance of the environment; - (d) For facility design: coordinating the interaction between the activities and teams involved in facility design, site characterization and safety case development; - (e) For construction: selecting techniques and equipment that will minimize disturbance to the site, including the host geological formation, especially close to major discontinuities and zones of structural weakness; - (f) For operation of storage facilities and disposal facilities: emplacing waste packages intact and without significant damage and in accordance with any waste emplacement strategy included in the safety case for the facility. - (g) For operation and closure of a disposal facility: emplacing backfill and installing seals to at the intendedcorrect -densitiesy so that they should achieve the intended hydraulic conductivities and at the necessary locations in accordance with the design requirements; installing the cap over a near surface disposal facility so as to minimize the flow of water to the waste; - (h) For the post-closure period: arranging for archiving of relevant materials and information.